 A virtual private cloud (VPC) is a virtual network that you can define in a cloud provider.
 After you create a VPC on a cloud provider, you can then connect it with other VPCs on the same provider.
-This is called peering.
-A VPC peering connection is a networking connection between two VPCs on the same cloud provider that enables you to route traffic between them privately, without traversing the public internet.
 VPC networks provide more secure connections between resources because the network is inaccessible from the public internet and other VPC networks.

-Deploying your cluster in a VPC network has the following advantages:
+Deploying your cluster in a VPC has the following advantages:

 - Lower network latency.
 Traffic uses only internal addresses, which provides lower latency than connectivity that uses external addresses.

 - Better security.
 Your services are never exposed to the public Internet.

 - Lower data transfer costs.
 By staying in the provider's network, you won't have any Internet data transfer traffic.
 (Same region and cross region overages may still apply.
 Refer to Data transfer costs.)

 There's no additional charge for using a VPC, peering, or private service endpoints.
 In most cases, using a VPC network will reduce your data transfer costs.
 VPCs are not supported for Sandbox clusters.

 Note that using a private service endpoint with AWS PrivateLink or Azure Private Link does incur charges from the cloud provider in your own account.
 See AWS PrivateLink pricing or Azure Private Link pricing.

 - You assign a VPC when you create a cluster.
 You can't switch VPCs after cluster creation.